 Also called autocratic leadership, top-down management is the most common form of management.
 It is hierarchical, with a chief executive office (CEO) who sets the course for the entire company.
 Their leadership is then carried out through a succession of executives, middle management and finally down to the bottom of the totem pole.

-In top down management, everything from the workplace to the business systems are all determined by upper management, and then it’s passed down the chain of command.
+In top-down management, everything from the workplace to the business systems is all determined by upper management, and then it’s passed down the chain of command.
 Each role is responsible for carrying out the mission as stated by the higher-ups, without much room for comment or criticism.
 While some lower-level managers might join the decision-making process, ultimately the final decision rests with the C-level executives.

 Obvious examples are the Trump Organization, Helmsley Hotels and Martha Stewart Living.
 Regardless of your opinion of the people leading these companies, they all have strong personalities, which become the faces of their respective companies.